 The chess example demonstrates that a key feature of interposing tactics is the deployment of forces to block and cover friendly from hostile.
 An extension of this idea would involve opposing forces dispelling or scattering much more freely within an operational area to achieve the effect of blocking and covering all friendlies from hostiles.
 This raises issues regarding tactical subdivision and operational force in the interposing tactics model.
 These issues will be addressed in the next two sections.

-Liddell Hart’s thesis on the nature of tactical subdivision in combat was that determination of capacity for tactical subdivision was capability for separate maneuver, offense, and resistance.5 In Liddell Hart’s time, the smallest grouping capable of tactical subdivision was the infantry platoon, which he called the combat unit.
+Liddell Hart’s thesis on the nature of tactical subdivision in combat was that determination of capacity for tactical subdivision was capability for separate maneuver, offense, and resistance. ((Liddell Hart, BH (1919) "The 'Ten Commandments’ of the Combat Unit, Suggestions on its Theory and Training," Journal of the Royal United Service Institution.
+(LXIV): 288, 292-293.))
+In Liddell Hart’s time, the smallest grouping capable of tactical subdivision was the infantry platoon, which he called the combat unit.
 However, the problem in contemporary warfare is that a new revolution is occurring.
 This revolution involves the rise of single individual fighters and unmanned or independently operating weaponry.

 The revolution toward individualization provides us with a key proposition about interposing tactics, namely that we can conceptualize an operational paradigm where opposing forces are interposed over each other's zone of operation.
 In other words, we have net-fighter vs. net-fighter, each relying on single weapons, fighters, or other force elements to block and cover friendly from hostile forces.
 In summary, the revolution can be described as having tactical and operational aspects in which force elements are dissolved to the point of individualism.
 This process of dissolving has continued even beyond the individual to the level of individual weapons, which have been granted autonomy.
 These individual force elements (a single fighter or roadside mine) are interposed throughout the opposing forces’ own zone of control.